healthchecks/healthchecks/templates/docs/configuring_notifications.md

 other channel.
 * **Use different notification methods depending on urgency**.
 For example, if a low-priority housekeeping script fails, post a message in chat.
-If a vital service fails, post in chat, send an email, and send SMS.
+If a vital service fails, post in chat, send an email, and send an SMS.
 * Route notifications to the right people.

-Each notification method ("integration") belongs to a project: if you want to use a notification method in multiple projects, you will need to set it up in each project separately.
+Each notification method ("integration") belongs to a project: if you want to use a notification method in multiple projects, you must set it up in each project separately.

-In the web interface, the "Checks" page shows a visual overview of which alerting methods are active for each check.
+The "Checks" page in the web interface shows a visual overview of which alerting methods are active for each check.
 You can click the icons to toggle them on and off:

 ![Integration icons in the checks list](IMG_URL/checks_integrations.png)

-You can also toggle the integrations by clicking the "ON" / "OFF" labels in individual check's details pages:
+You can also toggle the integrations by clicking the "ON" / "OFF" labels on each check's details pages:

 ![Integration on/off toggles in the check details page](IMG_URL/details_integrations.png)

 ## SMS, WhatsApp, and Phone Call Monthly Quotas

-SITE_NAME sets a quota on the maximum number of SMS, WhatsApp, and phone-call notifications an account can send per given month.
+SITE_NAME sets a quota on the maximum number of SMS, WhatsApp, and phone-call notifications an account can send per month.
 The specific limit depends on the account's billing plan.
 The quota automatically resets at the start of each month.
 The "unused" sends from one month do not carry over to the next month.